namin/reflection-schemes/dev/README.md

   - `queue`: a list of active processes
   - `step`: pop and run a process in the queue, re-queue if process is not done
   - `step*`: run `step` until queue is empty

+- Q: can the OS be just another process that can be inspected and modified?

 ### Case Studies